AgneCer/IntroML-MSEgroup/README.md

 This code was used for two purposes: to evaluate how three different models (Vgg19, ResNet50 and CLIP) perform in the fine-grained image classification task, and to participate in an internal course competition.
 Belong is an explanation of how to use the code.

 1. **Training and Testing the models on datasets:**
+   To compute train and test datasets simply run the `main.py` file.
+This, after dividing the dataset into train and validation, will train the model selected in the configuration file for as many epochs as specified, then return the accuracy of both training and validation.

    ```bash
    python main.py --config [choosen_config].yaml --run_name [RunName]
    ```